MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-respond-mitigate-threats.md

 - m365-initiative-defender-business
 ---

-# Respond to and mitigate threats in Microsoft Defender for Business (preview)
+# Respond to and mitigate threats in Microsoft Defender for Business

 > [!IMPORTANT]
 > Microsoft Defender for Business is now in preview, and will roll out gradually to customers and IT Partners who [sign-up here](https://aka.ms/mdb-preview) to request it.
 We will onboard an initial set of customers and partners in the coming weeks and will expand the preview leading up to general availability.
 Note that preview will launch with an [initial set of scenarios](mdb-tutorials.md#try-these-preview-scenarios), and we will be adding capabilities regularly.
 >
 > Some information in this article relates to prereleased products/services that might be substantially modified before they are commercially released.
 Microsoft makes no warranties, express or implied, for the information provided here.

 The Microsoft 365 Defender portal enables your security team to respond to and mitigate detected threats.
-This article walks you through an example of how you can use Defender for Business (preview).
+This article walks you through an example of how you can use Defender for Business.

 >
 > **Got a minute?**